Frequently Asked Questions

 - Looking for a more in-depth explanation?
 We found this article extremely helpful in understanding the history of school funding. https://ed100.org/lessons/whopays

-- On to property taxes.
+- Property taxes.
 Property taxes are not the main source of funding for CA schools, despite what people think.
-About 25% of the funding for public schools in CA comes from property taxes, which also support other local government functions.
-The biggest source is personal income taxes, especially on the state's wealthiest taxpayers.
+About 25-28% of the funding for public schools comes from property taxes.
+The biggest source is personal income taxes.
 Communities in CA also have very limited options for raising local revenue for schools.
-Other states differ in this way.
+For example, in Walnut Creek, only an $82 parcel tax stays with our schools each year.

 - The amount per pupil our districts gets is mostly driven by the rules of the Local Control Funding Formula (LCFF).
 For all our visual learners out there, this video offers a good look at LCFF. https://www.youtube.com/watch?v=su3wIGyZSl4&t=2s

 - Other funding sources: The Lottery.
 Not so much.
-The Lottery raises about 1% of the state's education funds.
-CA voters created the lottery in 1984.
-It was promoted as a pain-free answer to the state’s education funding woes.
-So...that didn't really work.
+The Lottery contributes about 1% of the state's education funds.
 Finally, the federal government provides less than 10% of funding in most states, including CA.

 - It's not a pretty picture (even though our students create pretty pictures thanks to WCEF donors), we know.
 What can you do as a taxpayer?
 1. Donate to WCEF to ensure well-funded schools.
 2. Lobby your local representatives.
-3. Join movements looking to improve funding like Full & Fair Funding at http://www.fullandfairfunding.org/, your school's parent group (PTA, PTO), or volunteer for WCEF.
+3. Join movements looking to improve funding, including your school's parent group (PTA, PTO), or volunteer for WCEF.

 How will WCEF spend this money this school year?

-WCEF funds preserve and enhance education from TK-12.
+WCEF funds preserve and enhance education from TK-12 for 5,000 students.

-- At Las Lomas High School, WCEF donations help fund 12 additional core academic classes, and support programs at the Wellness Center.
+- At Las Lomas High School, WCEF donations help fund 13 additional academic classes, support the Wellness Center, and (new this year) make possible a teacher on special assignment focused on Diversity, Equity, and Inclusion (DEI).

 How is funding determined?